Free home visits

 A process that successfully navigates the right hearing aid with the most beneficial features for them - ensuring that they will always hear at their best.

 Another worrying thought is that there is no hearing test required, so what exactly is the best way to judge the right hearing aid?
 If you do have audiogram results, who will interpret these correctly?
-Arguably, we believe that buying an over-the-counter hearing aid is similar to purchasing heart medication from another country without a prescription.
-It’s a huge gamble and one you realistically wouldn’t think about doing.

 Hearing loss can be a symptom of other health issues such as kidney disease, diabetes and cardiovascular disease.
 Purchasing and wearing over-the-counter hearing aids and amplifying sounds when you don't have hearing loss is dangerous.
-If you are thinking about buying these hearing aids and may have underlining health issues, we advise that you seek medical help before considering purchasing.

 A lot of people wonder why OTC hearing aids are so inexpensive.
-It's a simple answer that most people with an age-related hearing loss will have worked out themselves by now.
+It's a simple answer that most people with age-related hearing loss will have worked out themselves by now.
 "You get what you pay for."

 You are buying it from an online supplier without the appropriate programming and adjustments hearing loss requires and needs.

 It all depends on what company you go with, as there could potentially be various costs to pay as well as the device price itself.
-This could be hearing aid warranty (if not included), repairs, batteries and so on.
+This could be a hearing aid warranty (if not included), repairs, batteries and so on.
 Aftercare will also have to be sourced and paid for by yourself.

 Something else worth mentioning is that if the hearing aid supplier you bought your hearing aids from cannot provide aftercare - you will have to find someone who can.
 In reality, most private audiologists will not have the access or means to carry out any hearing healthcare service with over-the-counter hearing aids.